 Living in a small apartment doesn’t mean organization has to take a back seat.
 However, it does require a little bit of creative thinking.
 That’s where thesefive basic tips will help you go from terrifying to tidy:

-We know it’s not easy to purge your belongings without the constant, “what if I’m going to need this?” looming over your head, but it’s essential to keeping clutter at a minimum.
+We know it’s not easy to purge your belongings without the constant, “what if I’m going to need this?” looming over your head, but it’s essential to keeping clutter at a minimum (Check out our organization hacks).
 If it’s not sentimental or essential in your everyday life, consider getting rid of it.
 If you find this process isn’t as easy as you hoped, we suggest creating an in-between box.
 Keep all your “on the fence” items in here.
 If you end up going into the box to retrieve an item, chances are you still need it!
 If it’s been a year, or even six months, since you last found yourself digging in that box,it may be time to purge the contents.

 Onekey to keeping a tidy space is to take loose items and combine them with similar items in a box, basket or bin.Junk drawers, cabinets under the sink and shelves in closets can easily become out of control if the items in that space are not well organized.
 Different sized containers can make a huge impact when sorting products.
 Tackle this issue by grouping like items in each container, until everything is out of the drawer, cabinet or shelf.
 Storeeach group in the right size bin and put them neatly back into the space.
 If you really want to be an organization master, add labels to make searching for items even easier.